 What are Clashing Colours?

-This may seem arbitrary but you can’t successfully implement something if you don’t know what it is.
+It may seem arbitrary, but you can’t successfully implement something if you don’t know what it is.
 What are clashing colours?
-If you can’t explain it in one succinct sentence then read on.
+If you can’t explain it in one succinct sentence, then read on.

-Clashing colours are often confused with opposite colours (just because they’re opposites doesn’t mean they don’t complement, get with it) or analogous colours (next to each other on the colour wheel).
-For more information on colour relationships check out this.
+People seem to confuse clashing colours with opposite colours (just because they’re opposites doesn’t mean they don’t complement) or analogous colours (next to each other on the colour wheel).
+For more information on colour, relationships check out this.

 When in fact, colours that clash are those that have unrelated colour properties or resonance.
 So, rather than the colour itself, we’re talking about the intensity or the undertone.

 If you’re not sure how to categorise a colour, it’s quite simple.
 Rather than trying to memorise different colours and their properties, simply look at the piece of furniture and describe it to a friend – you’ll find yourself naturally using words like “warm, cool, vibrant, dull, pale, pastel” at which point you’ll then be able to categorise the piece.

 Now you know what clashing colours are, we can work out how to use them within your interior design theme.

 - If you want to clash colours based on intensity, you should pair smoky muted tones with bright ones, as their intensity will offset each other.

 - If you’d like to clash colours based on their undertone, then you’ll need to pair warm colours with cool ones.

 Blue and green should never be seen, the old saying goes – but like most old wife’s tales, it’s hogwash.
 Strong colours can live in hue harmony (intensity/undertone); so the trick to clashing colours is to use different shades of the two colours you’re using.